perfectblue/perfectblue.github.io/_posts/2024-12-07-SpongeBox-Bringing-Back-Linux-Logical-Bugs.md

 It will fail because the mapping did not ACTUALLY take place, so changing to an inner UID will not work as it is not mapped.
 BUT this is not going to make any difference as the retun value is ignored, as seen in primitive #1!

-This is enough from `CMD_CREATE`, but we definitely found some very interesting behaviors!
+This is enough from `CMD_CREATE`, but we definitely found some very interesting behaviors.

 ### 2. `CMD_CONNECT`: Connecting to the sandbox 🔗
 This logic is very simple.
-Simply grabbing the fd = 0 and fd = 1 of a sandboxee (based on a sandbox id), using `pidfd_getfd()` - and saving it in the struct that represents the sandbox.
+Simply grabbing the `fd = 0` and `fd = 1` of a sandboxee (based on a sandbox id), using `pidfd_getfd()` - and saving it in the struct that represents the sandbox.

 ```c
 int connect_sandbox(sandbox_t *sandbox) {